 \section{Introduction}

 Graph neural networks (GNNs) have been widely used across node-~\cite{wu2019sgc, wang2020gcnlpa, li2024_atp}, link-~\cite{Zhang18link_prediction1,tan2023link_prediction4,li2024lightdic}, and graph-level tasks~\cite{liang2023hetdag, luo2024dagformer, thost2021dagnn} and achieve satisfactory performance.
-Therefore, this graph-based deep learning technique holds great potential for applications, such as recommendation~\cite{su2024dcl, yang2023app_gnn_rec2, cai2023app_gnn_rec3}, financial analysis~\cite{balmaseda2023app_gnn_fina1, hyun2023app_gnn_fina2, qiu2023app_gnn_fina3}, and healthcare~\cite{pfeifer2022fedapp_gnn_dis1, ahmed2022fedapp_gnn_dis2}.
+Therefore, this graph-based deep learning technique holds great potential for applications, such as recommendation~\cite{su2024dcl, yang2023app_gnn_rec2}, financial analysis~\cite{balmaseda2023app_gnn_fina1, hyun2023app_gnn_fina2, qiu2023app_gnn_fina3}, and healthcare~\cite{pfeifer2022fedapp_gnn_dis1, ahmed2022fedapp_gnn_dis2}.
 Despite their effectiveness, existing methods often overlook edge direction in natural graphs, leading to inevitable information loss and limited performance upper bound.

-Compared to undirected representation, digraphs are crucial for modeling the complex topologies present in the real world (e.g., web flow monitoring and bioinformatics), capturing more intricate node relationships.
-Additionally, the recently proposed A2DUG~\cite{maekawa2023a2dug}, Dir-GNN~\cite{dirgnn_rossi_2023} and ADPA~\cite{sun2023adpa} reveal a key insight: \textit{Edge direction offers a new perspective for effectively addressing the topological heterophily challenges that plague graph learning}.
-Despite the growing attention towards DiGNNs, this field is still in its infancy and faces the following inherent limitations.
-(1) Spatial-based methods often stack multiple convolution layers and employ two independent sets of learnable parameters to capture directed information concealed in the out-edges and in-edges, resulting in over-smoothing concerns~\cite{yan2021ggcn} and high computational costs~\cite{he2022dimpa,kollias2022nste,zhou2022dhypr}.
-(2) Spectral-based methods heavily rely on high-quality directed topology~\cite{zhang2021magnet, tong2020digcn}, and without this, extreme eigenvalues inevitably lead to sub-optimal performance.
-Meanwhile, strict theoretical assumptions affect practicality, which hinders their effective deployment in complex real-world scenarios.
-Therefore, it is urgent to develop a more efficient paradigm for digraph learning.
+Compared to undirected representations, digraphs are crucial for modeling complex real-world topologies (e.g., web flow monitoring and bioinformatics), capturing more intricate node relationships.
+Additionally, the recently proposed A2DUG~\cite{maekawa2023a2dug}, Dir-GNN~\cite{dirgnn_rossi_2023} and ADPA~\cite{sun2024breaking} reveal a key insight: \textit{Edge direction offers a new perspective for addressing the topological heterophily challenges that plague graph learning}.
+Despite growing attention, DiGNNs are still in their infancy and face the following inherent limitations: \ding{192} Spatial-based methods often stack multiple convolution layers with separate learnable parameters for out-edges and in-edges, resulting in over-smoothing concerns~\cite{yan2021ggcn} and high computational costs~\cite{he2022dimpa,kollias2022nste,zhou2022dhypr}. \ding{193} Spectral-based methods heavily rely on high-quality directed topology~\cite{zhang2021magnet, tong2020digcn}, and without this, extreme eigenvalues inevitably lead to sub-optimal performance.
+Strict theoretical assumptions also limit practical deployment in complex scenarios.
+Therefore, developing a more efficient paradigm for digraph learning is urgent.